josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 Several sources confirmed she traveled  to **Karma Station-** a big hydroponic multi-farm on the orbit of a desert planet **Dykuma**.
 It's rumored she had very important business there.
 I have considered waiting, but Julio insisted this matter needs to be resolved quickly.
 The intel might lose its value over time.

-{% responsive_image path: images/starforged/sector_map02.png alt:"Valentin & Jones, Session 0+1, Starforged actual play journal" %}
+{% responsive_image path: images/starforged/sector_map02.png alt:"Sector map" %}

 <aside>